 The Company has a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Mr. Jackson

-Mr. Domenik, Ms. Heiks and Mr. Jackson (chairman) currently serve as members of the Audit Committee.
+(chairman), Mr. Domenik and Ms. Heiks currently serve as members of the Audit Committee.
 Each member of the Audit Committee is an independent director within the meaning of applicable Nasdaq and SEC rules.
 The Board of Directors has determined that Mr. Jackson is an audit committee financial expert within the meaning of SEC rules.